32bitsret/YouthGovernance2023/README.md

 - Inverter

 ### 2023 - 2027
-Convert the digital libraries into an ICT Hub, with internet capability while preserving the original form – The legacy library and the digital library.
+Convert the digital libraries into an ICT/Creative Hub, with internet capability while preserving the original form – The legacy library and the digital library.

 ### Implementation Guidelines